LukasWoodtli/WebPage/pelican/content/understanding_computation.md

 *"This is **Rice's theorem**: any nontrivial property of program behavior is undecidable, because the halting problem can always be reduced to the problem of deciding whether that property is true; if we could invent an algorithm for deciding that property, we'd be able to use it to build another algorithm that decides the halting problem, and that's impossible."* - page 304

-*"Any system with enough power to be self-referential can’t correctly answer every question about itself."* - page 308
+*"Any system with enough power to be self-referential can't correctly answer every question about itself."* - page 308

 *"every pushdown automaton has an equivalent context-free grammar and vice versa; any CFG can be rewritten in Chomsky normal form; and any CFG in that form must take exactly 2n − 1 steps to generate a string of length n."* - page 312